Brian Anderson Player Props: Brewers vs. Cubs

 - The 8.4 strikeouts per nine innings put together by the Cubs pitching staff ranks 21st in the league.

-- The Cubs' 3.96 team ERA ranks 10th among all MLB pitching staffs.
+- The Cubs' 4.01 team ERA ranks 11th among all league pitching staffs.

 - The Cubs surrender the first-fewest home runs in baseball (80 total, one per game).

+- Steele (9-2 with a 2.43 ERA and 76 strikeouts in 85 1/3 innings pitched) goes for his 10th victory when he gets the start for the Cubs, his 16th of the season.

-- In his most recent time out on Thursday against the Philadelphia Phillies, the lefty tossed 3 2/3 innings, giving up seven earned runs while surrendering nine hits.
+- In his last time out on Friday, the lefty went 6 1/3 scoreless innings against the Cleveland Guardians while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.